perone/rs-climate-lab/README.md

 # RS Climate Lab

 A project focused on climate data and tooling for **Rio Grande do Sul** in Brazil.
-This project was built and is maintained by community efforts.

 ## 💁 Contributing